 Take a look at the most powerful double-cab bakkies currently available in the South African market!

-If power and torque figures get you revved up and excited, then this bakkie list is for you!
+Double-cab bakkie buyers in South Africa are spoilt for choice and if power and torque figures get you revved up and excited, then this bakkie list is for you!
 Here are the most powerful double-cab bakkies currently on offer in South Africa.

 Toyota Hilux 4.0 V6